MiroslavSvec/project-3/README.md

   - Delete and Skip buttons where submiting the form
 - [statistics.html](/templates/statistics.html)
   - added sessions to prevent users to view other users profiles

+### v1.4

+- Validated each page
+  - many CSS errors and warnings due to the Boostrap 4 bundle.
+There should be no errors with using cdn, however I kep it as it came with the theme
+- Removed uneccessary files